WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: Conduit Street; Moriarty's Rooms; Boscobel Place; Ruritanian Embassy

-Story: Irene calls on Moriarty and Moran asking them to retrieve pictures of herself and Black Michael from the possession of Colonel Sapt at the Ruritanian Embassy in Belgravia.
-Moriarty begins an anti-Ruritania campaign in the press and on the streets, and he and Moran use a riot at the Embassy as cover for the retrieval of the pictures, but when Moran opens the envelope he learns Irene's real plan.
+Story: Irene calls on Moriarty and Moran, asking them to retrieve pictures of herself and Black Michael from the possession of Colonel Sapt at the Ruritanian Embassy in Belgravia.
+Moriarty begins an anti-Ruritania campaign in the press and on the streets, and he and Moran use a riot at the Embassy as cover for the retrieval of the pictures.
+When Moran opens the envelope he learns Irene's real plan.

 Robert Newman